Ruby is a writer, entrepreneur, and mom here to share baby name ideas.

 Naming your baby is an important event.
 First names, or given names, are central to identity and self-concept.
 Autumn babies grow up to enjoy fall birthdays.
-Let's explore boys, girls, and non-gender-specific names inspired by Autumn/Fall.
+Let's explore boys, girls, and gender-neutral names inspired by autumn/fall.

 Fall is known as the season of harvest.
 It's a time when farmers and gardeners pick their crops.
 It's when we celebrate Thanksgiving, the equinox, and take time to appreciate what life has given us.
 Having an autumn baby is certainly a reason to give thanks.
 Here are some baby names inspired by the season of harvest.

 - Autumn - According to Natalie Wolchover of Live Science, autumn is probably the youngest of the four seasons.
 Harvest was the older name for the time of year where trees lose their leaves to prepare for slumber.
 Even though we appreciate the season of Harvest, we now call it Autumn.

 - Cherish - The root of this precious name stems from cheriss—from Old French.
 Today it means to treasure something you care deeply about, like your new baby.

 - Emma - Originating from the Germanic language, this is a very popular name that means whole.
 It has a few other meanings, but in regards to fall, this is a great name that represents the totality of thanks.
 Whole regards everything from planting the seed to reaping the rewards, and how the cycle continues.
 What a beautiful name for your new addition.

 - Nadia - Represents, and translates, to 'hope'.
 Autumn brings hope just as much now as it did for the pilgrims who attended the first Thanksgiving.
 Autumn is a time we love to spend with friends and family.
 Together we hope for a better future, making this the perfect fall baby name.